Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I turned east at Towanda.
 The storm's base still beat me across the road.
 It was of no consequence, because it and the storm to the south were losing intensity, looking ragged both on radar and visually.
 I continued east to I-57 at Paxton to look at the last two storms moving north, both were weakening and had stopped producing lightning before I reached them.

-Chase over - it felt like 7pm, but the clock showed 2pm.
+Event over - it felt like 7pm, but the clock showed 2pm.
 I made it home at 5.
-I didn't shoot any video or pictures during this chase.
+I didn't shoot any video or pictures during this expedition.

 This web site is made possible by support from CIS Internet.